VirginiaLynne is a mother of five. She writes about parenting, crafts, games for children, family fun, and Christian ministry ideas.

 Who are these customers?
 While some of his Legos were ordered by kids like him (with their mom's help), many were purchased by adult collectors who were looking for a particular missing piece or set.

 On top of learning how to run a business, Brendan enjoyed getting to know people in other countries.
 He learned that sets easily available in the U.S. are sometimes rare elsewhere.

 So one of the tips to making more profit is being willing to ship internationally.
 We've also discovered that these collectors are a talkative and enthusiastic lot.
 One young father from England bubbled over with his excitement at buying some Batman figures as collectibles for his newborn!

 My husband and I are thrilled he has learned how to run a successful business, but we are even happier that he has also learned some lessons along the way.
 One customer wasn't satisfied with the mini-figure he received, declaring that the “mint” condition listing proved to be incorrect when examined by a magnifying glass.

-As a thirteen-year-old boy, Brendan had never gone quite that far in his quality control efforts with his Lego, but he still didn't really think the mini-figure had the crack the customer claimed.
+As a 13-year-old boy, Brendan had never gone quite that far in his quality control efforts with his Legos, but he still didn't really think the mini-figure had the crack the customer claimed.
 Was the customer trying to cheat him?
-Or was the customer right in claiming that re-selling to collectors required the piece to look new under magnification?
+Or was the customer right in claiming that reselling to collectors required the piece to look new under magnification?

-Moreover, their complaints helped Brendan to learn how carefully he needed to be in describing the condition of his merchandise.
-My husband and I could have spent a lot of time lecturing him on these concepts, but real-life business experience taught him more about honest advertising and handling customer concerns more than anything we could have said, and probably more than he would have learned by taking a class in business.
+Moreover, their complaints helped Brendan learn how careful he needed to be when describing the condition of his merchandise.
+My husband and I could have spent a lot of time lecturing him on these concepts, but real-life business experience taught him about honest advertising and handling customer concerns.

 How to Start Selling on BrickLink